Note: Adjusted Upper and Lower Tier number strings for (Tuesday 01-08-08).

 Observe the Average Sum Chart!
 View where the last two or three total sums appeared at.
 If there is a Sum Cluster, or a Sum Cluster Alert nearby, these target sum range's may be considered.

-For instance, using a 4if5 of 19 wheel, reduce the total 345 tic's by utilizing Sum Filtering.
-Reduce the range of 55 to 154 down to, say, 95 to 105.
-The median range for a 5/39 Lotto is 100.
 The reduction can be whatever appeals to you.
 I like viewing the Average Sum Graph and developing a "gut" feeling for what may happen next, for instance, utilizing the sum ranges outlined in the Sum Cluster, or Sum Cluster Alert boxes.

 Once this technique is developed, you may be surprised at what is possible.
 This application can be practiced until a comfort level is achieved and you can become accomplished!